Sprained Ankle – Runner’s Guide to Diagnosis, Treatment & Prevention

 2. One-leg squats

-Start off by doing some regular two-leg squats to get a feel of your ankle under some dynamic pressure.
+Start off by doing some regular two-leg squats to get a feel for your ankle under some dynamic pressure.
 If everything goes well, then proceed to attempt assisted and unassisted single-leg squats.
 These are super important as they also work your upper leg which might have lost some muscle mass during the initial recuperation phase when immobilized.

 3. Balance Board Ball Toss